 Looking to get your kids in the kitchen?
 These kids cooking tools will help them feel more involved in making food while giving you peace of mind.
 Keep

-Below you’ll find some of my favorite kids cooking tools to help you get your kids in the kitchen.
-I really want to emphasize that none of them are necessary – with a close eye and clear instructions, I truly feel that you can get your kids started in the kitchen at any age without a ton of specialty equipment.
+Below you’ll find some of my tools to help you get your kids in the kitchen.
+I really want to emphasize that none of them are necessary.
+With a close eye and clear instructions, kids can get started in the kitchen at any age without specialty equipment.

-That being said, here is some basic stuff that you’ll probably be able to find in your own kitchen right now that will help your kids becoming little sous chefs before you know it.
+That being said, here is some basic stuff to help them to become little sous chefs.
+Bonus: you’ll probably be able to find many in your own kitchen right now.

 The following are affiliate links.
 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 A food chopper is one of my favorite kitchen tools for kids. (and myself, to be honest!)
 Kids can help chop up your food prep like vegetables, garlic, onion, etc without touching a knife.
 Just make sure you teach them not to life the chopper or touch the blades.

 Food processor and blenders when cooking with kids are a life saver.
 Littles love pressing the button and older kids can easily add items to it, put the top on, and let it whirl.
 Just be sure to teach them NEVER to touch the blade.